Ivane212/Walk-With-Tyson/README.md

 ## Page 4: Walkies

-Walkies page has text content about the trails and a sign-up form.
+On this page six trails are listed along with their photos and a sign-up form.
 Viewers can read information about the trails and sign up for the trail they are interested in.
 Sign up form needs details of both dogs and their owners.
+Once the user has signed up for a walk a Thank You page will be displayed.

 [Back to top](<#content>)
 # Technologies Used